 (a) In the frequency range 25-100 MHz: The bulk of the observed radio emission comes from an elliptical region centered on the Crab and having orientation [150°] also about the same.
-It is definitely larger however with size 5.5 x 3.5.
+It is definitely larger however, with size $5!5 \times 3!5$.
 Within this region, in fact at a position coinciding with the pulsar, is a strong point source with a peculiar spectrum.
 The source accounts for about 20% of the total flux at 38 MHz and about 10% at 81.5 MHz.
-Between these two frequencies, the spectral index is +1.2; at higher frequencies it must steepen, to about 1.8+2.0.
-Its size is uncertain, but scintillation measurements put it at 0"2+0.1, implying that at 38 MHz H < 2×10^{-7} g, E $\sim 10^{50}$ erg in relativistic particles, if the source is radiating by synchrotron emission.
-This field is \sim 10-3 that of the nebula which is a little difficult to imagine.
+Between these two frequencies, the spectral index is +1.2; at higher frequencies it must steepen, to about $1.8 \rightarrow 2.0$.
+Its size is uncertain, but scintillation measurements put it at 0"2±0.1, implying that at 38 MHz H < 2 x 10^{-7} g, E $\sim 10^{50}$ erg in relativistic particles, if the source is radiating by synchrotron emission.
+This field is $\sim 10^{-3}$ that of the nebula which is a little difficult to imagine.
 An alternative is that they are plasma oscillations induced by currents of fast particles.
-Note that at this time it is a good assumption that this source is associated with the pulsar, but there is no proof.
-An attempt has been made with a VLB, but no results as yet.
+Note that at this time it is a good assumption that this source is associated with the pulsar.
+An attempt has been made with a VLB, and the unpublished results show that the position of this source coincides with the pulsar.

-(b) In the frequency range 10^2-10^4 MHz.
+(b) In the frequency range $10^2 - 10^4$ MHz.
 The nebula has a straight spectrum with index 0.28.
 The general shape is still elliptical but the size decreases with increasing wavelength--on the order of 4!3 x 3!0 at 2-5 cm.
 However, there are also high resolution observations showing that there is much structure in the radiation as well, so that the exact dimensions cannot really be defined.

-In this frequency range we see polarization in the radiation, especially at the high frequency ends.
-In the region of 3 cm, the observed polarization amounts to 12%, and could be even higher if we observed with greater resolution.
+In this frequency range we see polarization in the radiation, especially at the high frequency end In the region of 3 cm, the observed polarization amounts to 12%, and could be even higher if we observed with greater resolution.
 The source becomes depolarized at longer wavelengths, to $\sim 1\%$ at 21 cm.
-The position angle of the observed polarization rotates so λ^2 , showing Faraday rotation effects.
+The position angle of the observed polarization rotates as λ^2 ; showing Faraday rotation effects.
 It is difficult to obtain the observed depolarization on the basis of differential Faraday rotation, although the most recent high resolution maps of polarization may help considerably.

 (c) Millimeter waves and infrared.
 There are a number of fluxes in the range 1-3 mm and 1-5μ.
 Considerable caution must be exercised in using these results -- often only the flux from the center is measured, and the total flux is guessed at.
-The observations of Ney and Stein are the best from this standpoint, but even so they probably have missed a part of the radiation by using too small a diaphragm.
+The observations of Ney and Stein (1968) are the best from this standpoint, but even so they probably have missed a part of the radiation by using too small a diaphragm.

 (d) Optical wavelengths 3000 A-10,000 A. There is no doubt that between 10^{11} and 10^{13} Hz the spectrum breaks, but it is very difficult to tell by how much it breaks; the observations are not too bad, but the correction for interstellar reddening is all important.
-A review is given by Scargle, but look elsewhere, e.g., Ney and Stein for the data.
+A review is given by Scargle (1969), but look elsewhere, e.g., Ney and Stein for the data.
 For a reddening of 1!5 which seems to be an acceptable value, the spectral index is $\alpha \sim 1$, although it might be as flat as 0.7.